In light of current Government advice, we have cautiously been re-opening for Public Worship since Sunday 14th March, Mothering Sunday.

 For weekly services, there is a wide variety to allow us to worship God in a number of different ways.

 The Eucharist (Communion) is at the heart of most of our worship services throughout the year.
 These are led by one of our ordained clergy team.
 However, once a month there is a morning service without communion usually led by one of our Readers or ALM’s.
-We believe that preaching is vitally important and you can find a selection of sermons and ‘talks’ in our archive.
+We believe that preaching is vitally important and you can find a selection of recent sermons and ‘talks’ in our Latest Sermons page.

 On the last Sunday evening of each month we have a praise service led by one of our Authorised Lay ministers.
 Roughly once a quarter we have a more informal Cafe Church on a Sunday morning, which meets in the Church Hall.
 These allow room for discussion on matters of faith over a coffee and croissant.